Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Experimental Methodology

-\paragraph{Datasets and Metrics} We train FiT5 on MS MARCO passage ranking dataset~\cite{nguyen2016ms} and evaluate it on the development set and TREC Deep Learning Tracks (TREC DL) 2019 \& 2020~\cite{craswell2020overview,2021Overview}.
-MS MARCO labels are binary sparse labels derived from click data with often one positive document per query.
-TREC DL labels are dense judgments on a four-point scale from irrelevant to perfectly relevant and thus are more comprehensive~\cite{craswell2020overview,2021Overview}.
-We report MRR@10, MAP and MS MARCO, and NDCG@10, MRR on TREC DL.
+\paragraph{Datasets and Metrics} We train FiT5 on MS MARCO passage ranking dataset~\cite{nguyen2016ms} and evaluate it on its development set and TREC Deep Learning Tracks (TREC DL) 2019 \& 2020~\cite{craswell2020overview,2021Overview}.
+MS MARCO labels are binary sparse labels (0/1) with often one positive document per query.
+TREC DL labels are dense judgments on a four-point scale from irrelevant (0) to perfectly relevant (3) and thus are more comprehensive~\cite{craswell2020overview,2021Overview}.
+We report MRR@10, MAP@10 on MS MARCO, and NDCG@10, MRR on TREC DL.

-\paragraph{Implementation Details} We use T5-base model~\cite{2019Exploring} as the backbone of our model.
-Global attention modules are added starting from the third to last layer (i.e. $l = 10$).
-We re-rank the top 100 documents from coCondenser~\cite{cocondenser} ans use coCondenser retrieval score as ranking features in the template (Eq.~\ref{eq:template}).
-We first train a FiT5 without the features to warm-up the model for 400k steps, and then train it with features for 1.5k steps to obtain the final model.
-It is acceptable to incorporate more additional ranking features in a template to optimize the model.
+\paragraph{Implementation} We use T5-base model~\cite{2019Exploring} as the backbone of our model.
+Global attention modules are added starting from the third to last layer (i.e. $l = 10$) of the T5 encoder, implemented as standard multi-head attention with 12 attention heads.
+We re-rank the top 100 retrieved documents from coCondenser~\cite{cocondenser} and use coCondenser retrieval score as the ranking feature in the template defined in §~\ref{sec:input}.
+Specifically, we first normalize the coCondenser scores using min-max normalization and then discretize them into integers in $[0,100]$ to serve as the input.
+We first train FiT5 without the features for 400k steps and then train it with the ranking feature for 1.5k steps to obtain the final model.

 \paragraph{Baselines} We compare FiT5 with typical two-stage retrieve-and-rerank pipelines including BERT Re-ranker~\cite{nogueira2019passage} and monoT5~\cite{monot5}.
-These re-rankers simply assign a score for a $(q,d_i)$ text pair.
-To have a fair comparison, the first-stage retrieval for such pipelines is kept the same as FiT5.
-We also report the performance of three-stage ranking pipelines HLATR~\cite{Zhang2022HLATREM} and Expando-Mono-Duo~\cite{pradeep2021expando} for reference.
+These re-rankers are trained to assign a score for each $(q,d_i)$ text pair individually.
+The first-stage retrieval for such pipelines is kept the same as it for FiT5.
+We also report the performance of multi($\ge$3)-stage ranking pipelines including HLATR~\cite{Zhang2022HLATREM}, a list-aware ranking pipeline and Expando-Mono-Duo~\cite{pradeep2021expando}, a sophisticated ranking system that employs pairwise comparison.
+The performance of common first-stage retrieval models are also reported.